must-Zeus0036/webshop1/README.md

 A basic book webshop I worked on it in the university/ Frontend course.
 I have used only HTML and CSS.
-To open the website in mobile mode click on this link: https://webshopmustafa.static.domains/
+To open the website in your mobile: https://webshopmustafa.static.domains/